-What is an estate agent
+What does an estate agent do?

-Estate agents are professionals who operate within the real estate industry.
-Their primary role is to facilitate property transactions, acting as intermediaries between sellers and buyers.
+Agents act as intermediaries between sellers and buyers.
 In the UK, estate agents are often involved in selling residential properties.
 They provide various services, including valuing properties, marketing them, arranging viewings, and negotiating sales.

 Estate agents work with a range of clients, from individual homeowners to property investors.
 Their expertise extends to understanding the local property market, which aids in setting the right price for properties.

 The evolution of estate agents in the UK

-The profession of estate agents in the UK has a rich history.
 Initially, their role was limited to managing estates for the aristocracy and gentry.
 Over time, as the property market evolved, so did the role of estate agents.
-The 20th century saw a significant shift, with agents becoming central figures in the buying and selling of residential property.

 Today, with the advent of online agents, the landscape is changing again.
 Online estate agents offer services via the internet, often at a lower cost.
 This evolution reflects the industry's response to technological advancements and changing consumer needs.